 25 Sep How to be a Differentiated Leader for Millennials (Leadership in the Age of the Quick Fix)

-Here’s what I said when asked, “I want my people to come to work and have fun, to be on track, to be engaged, confident, creative, collaborative, energized, respectful, and to have integrity.
+Here’s what I said, “I want my people to come to work and have fun, to be on track, to be engaged, confident, creative, collaborative, energized, respectful, and to have integrity.
 I want them to be focused forward in going out and accomplishing our objectives together to serve our clients.”

 Now I don’t like to hear that – expect and accept sabotage?
 Ugh!